Become a Children's Minister: Step-by-Step Career Guide

 Campus ministers work at colleges and universities, fostering the Christian faith of students.
 They organize activities,...

-Pastor lead congregations in the practice of the faith their church.
-Practices include baptism, confirmation, Holy Communion...
+Pastors lead congregations in the practice of the faith of their church.
+Becoming a pastor often involves attaining a Master of...

 - Be a Licensed Minister: Licensure and Education Information